lukebettridge/pod/README.md

 The app relies on a Firebase Cloud Firestore Database which stores the capsule information.
 Firestore offers offline support, caching the majority of the dataset on-device.

 Google Cloud Storage is used to store assets such as capsule images and Firestore backups.
-Firestore capsule entries reference the relevant object keys for related assets which are also stored on-device initially, allowing them to be fetched locally for future requests.
+Firestore capsule entries reference the relevant object keys for related assets.
+These assets are also stored on-device.

-Firebase Cloud Functions are also used to collate analytical data captured by Google Analytics.
+Firebase Cloud Functions are used to collate analytical data captured by Google Analytics.
 This allows Pod to display the most popular and most favourited capsules back to the user.
 These functions are run daily, making SQL queries to BigQuery, and storing the collated data as Firebase Remote Config parameters.
 The repository for these Cloud Functions can be found here: [lukebettridge/pod-functions](https://github.com/lukebettridge/pod-functions).

 ### Data